Koro Koné

-Koro Issa Ahmed Koné (born 5 July 1989), known as Koro Koné, is an Ivorian footballer who plays as a forward for Swiss club Yverdon.
+Koro Issa Ahmed Koné (born 5 July 1989), known as Koro Koné, is an Ivorian footballer who plays as a forward for Swiss club Xamax.

 Career

 He came to Spartak Trnava from Hertha BSC II in March 2009.
 Previously, he played for youth teams of CFDF Seni Fofana, Jomo Cosmos, Grasshoppers Zürich and MSV Duisburg.

 In July 2015, he signed a contract with the Algerian club CS Constantine for 2 years.

+On 10 June 2024, Koné agreed to join Xamax.

 International career

 Koné played for the Ivory Coast national under-20 football team and played for the U-17 the CAN 2005.